maryambsq/InspireMe/README.md

 - **Reflection Color:** Delicate reflections add depth and visual interest to the elements, enhancing their presence on the page.
 - **Title Color:** A rich shade of navy blue, offering a sense of authority and sophistication.
 - **Text Color:** A warm gray that ensures readability while maintaining a soft and welcoming feel.
-- **Gray Color:** Light gray tones create a subtle background, allowing the content to stand out without being overpowering.
+- **Background Color:** Light gray tones create a subtle background, allowing the content to stand out without being overpowering.
 - **Border Color:** Soft borders in a lighter shade of gray provide structure and definition to the elements on the page.
 - **Body Color:** A light and airy white background that promotes a sense of clarity and spaciousness.
 - **Container Color:** Clean and crisp white containers provide a polished look, ensuring that content remains organized and easy to navigate.